launchdarkly/integration-framework/docs/getting-started.md

 If you are looking to integrate with a third-party service that you are not directly associated with, please open a [Feature Request](https://github.com/launchdarkly/integration-framework/issues/new/choose) describing your goal and expectations for the integration before submitting any pull requests.

+## Step 0: Requirements

+Every integration is required to provide two SVG logo files, one in horizontal and one in square dimensions.

+Square SVGs are rendered in a 40x40 container.

+Horizontal SVGs are render with a height of 55px while retaining the original aspect ratio of the file.

+The usage of these files is further described in Step 3.

 ## Step 1: Fork this repository

 Fork this repository to your own GitHub account.